 1. Canning Jars

-Canning jars, or often times referred to as mason jars, is what most people use when canning food.
+Canning jars, or often times referred to as mason jars, are what most people use when canning food.
 Just be sure that the clear glass jars are designed to withstand the heat of boiling water.

 Some of the smaller, half pint jars are intended for use only in the freezer and not on the stove.
 Although, most people use pint or quart jars to can salsa.